Not All Dependencies are Equal: An Empirical Study on Production Dependencies in NPM: Motivation Background

 \section{Motivation \& Background}

 To motivate our study and illustrate the terminology used in this paper, we walk the reader through the creation of a simple application using \texttt{create-react-app}~\cite{create-react-app}.
+The terms used in this example and throughout this paper are formally defined in Table \ref{tab:concepts_and_defs}.
 This example application is a single-page "Hello World" application that is provided by React when initializing a Create React App project.
 We create our application by simply running the command \texttt{npm create-react-app my-app}.

 \textbf{How many dependencies in our project?} To achieve this single-page React application without further programming, our generated application reuses several open source packages published in \npm.
 We refer to each of the packages as a \textit{dependency} of our project.
 The dependency configuration of our project is stored in the \packagejson file, shown in Figure~\ref{fig:packagejson}.
 Dependencies are grouped into two groups: \textit{runtime dependencies} (``dependencies'') and \textit{development dependencies} (``devDependencies'').
-Runtime dependencies are dependencies required by the application to function, e.g., as our we build a React application, our project depends on react version 17.0.2.
+Runtime dependencies are dependencies required by the application to function, e.g., as we build a React application, our project depends on \texttt{react} version 17.0.2.
 Development dependencies, on the other hand, are needed to develop the project, e.g., to format the code (prettier 2.5.1), and are not required by the software to run.
 As it can be seen in Figure~\ref{fig:packagejson}, our small application has 7 runtime dependencies and 9 development dependencies.

 Once we install these dependencies locally to build and test our application (\texttt{npm install}) we may be surprised to see that a total of 1,764 dependencies were installed.
 The dependencies shown in Figure~\ref{fig:packagejson} are \textit{direct dependencies} of our project, each of which have dependencies of their own.
 For instance, the package \texttt{loose-envify} is a dependency of \texttt{react}.
-These are called \textit{transitive dependencies} and represent the vast majority of dependencies installed.
+These are called \textit{transitive dependencies} and represent the vast majority of installed dependencies.
 As such, \texttt{loose-envify} is a transitive dependency of our example application.
 We use the term \textit{installed dependencies} to refer to all dependencies of a project, both direct/transitive and development/runtime dependencies.